Wanaiysha/nugrid.github.io/content/NuGridDoc/Resources/virtual_machine.md

 NuGrid tools a breeze for new or casual users.

 + In order to install it go to [this link](https://www.virtualbox.org/wiki/Downloads) and follow the download instructions.
 + Next, you will need a copy of the Nubuntu16 VM zip directory.
-You can get this [here](http://astrowww.phys.uvic.ca/~fherwig/NuGrid_Nubuntu/);   password protected: see [VirtualBox releases](http://www.nugridstars.org/general-info-for-members)
+You can get this [here](http://astrowww.phys.uvic.ca/~fherwig/NuGrid_Nubuntu/).
 + Once you download and unzip the directory you simply have to click on Nubuntu16.vbox which will automatically launch the VM.
 Otherwise you can launch it via the VirtualBox Manager.
 + On the desktop you will find a file entitled "README.md" This will guide you to download a copy of the NuGrid SVN repository, and gives clear instructions on how to compile ppn.
-+ More information can be found on the [NuGrid Plone](http://www.nugridstars.org/data-and-software/virtual-box-releases); that documentation includes links to older VMs (e.g. Nubuntu access) that are a bit old at this point and should be updated.